atlas-doc/doc/atlas-fare-comparison-solution/search-api-integration-for-fare-comparison.md

 ## 3. UAT Certification

-Please add your observations in the \[Comments] column and then send it to your account manager to request the UAT Certification.
+Download the <mark style="color:blue;">Postman collection</mark> bellow to check the samples for UAT and add your observations in the **Comments** column.
+Then upload the information in ATRIP "Requests" section and send the service request number to your account manager to request the UAT Certification.

 | Search Condition  | Decription                                                                                   | Comments                                                                                                                                       |
 | ----------------- | -------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |